 Here’s the deal: I don’t remember using diaper cream on my kids.
 Ever.
 So you may be wondering why in the world am I attempting to give you a diaper cream advice???

 Years ago when I was pregnant with my first child, I wasn’t taking any chances and bought all baby supplies well ahead of time.
-I didn’t bother to read the lists of ingredients because A) Lists of what?! and B) It’s common knowledge that all baby products follow strict protocols and undergo rigorous safety testing.
+I didn’t bother to read any lists of ingredients because: A) Lists of what?! and B) It’s common knowledge that all baby products follow strict protocols and undergo rigorous safety testing.
+Duh!

 Needless to say, all of them eventually ended up in the trash.
 Unopened.

-For the longest time there really was no need for diaper cream.
-Part of the reason might have been the fact that we were using cloth diapers and wipes.
-Or maybe we were just lucky.
-But also the unthinkable happened.
-My old trusting self had vanished, and the only job of the new me was to question the safety of everything on Earth and beyond.
+Quite frankly, for the longest time there was no need for diaper cream.
+It could have been that we were using cloth diapers and wipes, or maybe we were just lucky.
+But also, the mama bear woke up.
+And the mama bear decided to question everything on planet Earth and beyond.

-It quickly became apparent that both DESITIN and BALMEX contained a number of ingredients that were no longer acceptable.
+It quickly became apparent that both DESITIN and BALMEX contained ingredients that were concerning.
 Ingredients like fragrance, retinyl acetate, propylparaben, methylparaben, petrolatum, BHA, or talc to name a few.

-I obviously had to find some natural diaper cream.
+I obviously had to find natural diaper cream.
+Pronto.

 So I did a quick research.